dykyi-roman/service-oriented-architecture/message/README.md

 ### Priority

-For us each type of message we have a next priority queue:
+For us each type of message we could have a next priority queue:

  * high -  use for message that have a limited time fife (password restore, confirm registration...)